kumarisk/kumarisk/README.md

 ### Here is What I'm working On! 👋

 I am working as a Software tester.
-I created this git account to share/futhure reference my practices on different tools like Selenium,Java,Appium,Devops,CI/CD pipe-lines,sikuli,Winium.In futhure i going to add some important tools like RPA(Blue Prism), AWS CI/CD scripts, Docker files, HTML, CSS, Linux Commands, SQL Querys.....etc
+I created this git account to share/futhure reference of my practices on different tools like Selenium,Java,Appium,Devops,CI/CD pipe-lines,sikuli,Winium.In futhure I going to add some important tools like RPA(Blue Prism), AWS CI/CD scripts, Docker files, HTML, CSS, Linux Commands, SQL Querys.....etc

 - 🔭 I’m currently working in ...
 Wipro Limt.
 - 🌱 I’m currently learning ...
 AWS & Devops